cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 The algorithm computes three candidate points, constructed such that at least one of them lies on the curve.

-The following procedure implements this algorithm.
-It outputs a point with affine coordinates.
-It requires knowledge of A and B, the constants from the curve Weierstrass form.
+**Implementation**

+The following procedure implements SWU's algorithm in a straight-line fashion.

 ~~~
 map2curve_swu(alpha)